Neutrino-102112915/PyScheduler/README.md

 # PySchedular

-PySchedular is a Python library for schedularling.
+PySchedular is a Python library for scheduling.

 ## Usage